Loading organizations...

 Key people at Mailjoy.

-Mailjoy was founded by Todd Goldberg (Founder).
+Mailjoy was founded in 2016 by Todd Goldberg (Founder).

 Mailjoy is a direct mail marketing platform designed to make sending personalized postcards and letters as easy and trackable as email campaigns.
 It serves marketers and businesses looking to engage customers or prospects through relevant, timely, and personalized physical mail.
 Mailjoy solves the problem of traditional direct mail being inaccessible, impersonal, and difficult to track by offering a self-service tool that integrates with existing marketing and e-commerce platforms, enabling automated workflows and detailed conversion tracking.
 The company has demonstrated growth momentum by positioning itself as a modern alternative to traditional print shops, emphasizing ease of use, transparency in pricing, and integration capabilities[1][6].